gher-uliege/Diva-User-Guide/readme.md

 cd src/
 latex DivaUserGuide.tex
 bibtex bibtex DivaUserGuide.aux
+mkindex DivaUserGuide.tex
 latex DivaUserGuide.tex
 latex DivaUserGuide.tex
 ```
+* The 3rd line creates a list of references for the bibliography.
+* The 4th line prepares the index.
-The last 2 lines are identical but necessary to obtain the correct references to the bibliography.
+* The last 2 lines are identical but necessary to obtain the correct references to the bibliography.

 ## For the editors